How many dogs do you have at a time?

 Is fresh water available for my dog?

-Yes, we have at least one bowl in every room!
+Yes, we have water available in every room!

 Can you feed my dog lunch?
 Is there an extra charge?